Alexi Giannoulias: 2010 U.S. Senate campaign

 Giannoulias ran against Republican nominee Mark Kirk, Green Party nominee LeAlan Jones, and Libertarian nominee Mike Labno.
 As a candidate, Giannoulias pledged to create a "Senate Progressive Caucus", akin to the Congressional Progressive Caucus (CPC) in the House of Representatives.

 On March 2, 2009, Giannoulias stated on CNBC that he was forming an exploratory committee in order to assess a potential candidacy for the US Senate in 2010.
 On July 26, 2009, he officially announced his candidacy for the United States Senate at the Hilton Chicago, the same place then-Senator Barack Obama endorsed Giannoulias for State Treasurer in 2006.
 He was introduced to the crowd by Congressman Bill Foster.
-He lost to Republican Congressman Mark Kirk.

-Giannoulias was elected the Democratic nominee for US Senate in Illinois in the February 2, 2010, primary, with 39.0% of the vote.
-David H. Hoffman received 33.8% and Cheryle Jackson received 19.7%.
+Even though Giannoulias was not endorsed by President Obama in the primary and the Obama White House attempted to recruit a different candidate for the race, he was elected the Democratic nominee for US Senate in Illinois in the February 2, 2010, primary, with 38.9% of the vote.
+David H. Hoffman received 33.7% and Cheryle Jackson received 19.8%.

-Endorsements

-Giannoulias was endorsed by Planned Parenthood, the Service Employees International Union (SEIU), AFSCME, the AFL–CIO, the League of Conservation Voters, the Human Rights Campaign, the Chicago Sun-Times, and the Sierra Club (Planned Parenthood, the League of Conservation Voters, and the Human Rights Campaign had all supported Congressman Kirk in previous races).
+Giannoulias was endorsed by Planned Parenthood, the Service Employees International Union (SEIU), AFSCME, the AFL–CIO, the League of Conservation Voters, the Human Rights Campaign, the Chicago Sun-Times, and the Sierra Club (Planned Parenthood, the League of Conservation Voters, and the Human Rights Campaign had all supported Rep. Mark Kirk, Giannoulias' Republican opponent, in previous races).

 On May 28, 2010, the Human Rights Campaign (HRC) endorsed Giannoulias, calling him "a strident supporter of LGBT equality – including supporting marriage equality, repeal of the Defense of Marriage Act, repeal of "Don't Ask, Don't Tell" and supporting an inclusive Employment Non-Discrimination Act."

 Among his early endorsers were James Houlihan and Manny Flores.
 U.S. Senator Dick Durbin, the Assistant Majority Leader and second-highest ranking Democrat in the Senate, endorsed Giannoulias and served as the chairman of the Giannoulias campaign.
-President Obama expressed his support of Giannoulias' Senate bid and joined him on the campaign trail.

-Controversies

-During Giannoulias' bid for the senate he faced attacks on his credibility, mostly stemming from his connection to his family owned bank.
+During Giannoulias' bid for the Senate, he faced attacks on his credibility, mostly stemming from his connection to his family-owned bank.
 Broadway bank was shuttered and seized by the federal government and was alleged to have ties to the mafia.
-However, Giannoulias opponent, Congressman Mark Kirk, faced his own slew of controversies regarding his military service.
+However, Giannoulias' opponent, Rep. Mark Kirk, faced his own slew of controversies regarding his military service.